Khastakhumar and Bibinagar

 Khastakhumār and Bībīnagār or Xasteh Xomār is an Afghan folktale.
-Both refer to a marriage between a human woman and an enchanted prince in snake form, and follow the internationally known narrative structure of "The Search for the Lost Husband".
+Both titles refer to tales about a poor maiden who marries a youth in snakeskin, loses him due to her breaking his trust, and goes after him at his mother's home, where she is forced to perform hard tasks for her.

+The tale belongs to the international cycle of the Animal as Bridegroom or The Search for the Lost Husband, wherein a human princess marries a supernatural husband, loses him, and goes on a quest to find him.
+It is also distantly related to the Graeco-Roman myth of Cupid and Psyche, in that the heroine is forced to perform difficult tasks for a witch or her mother-in-law.
+According to scholarship, other variants are known in Afghanistan.

 Summary

 First version

 A version of the tale, titled Khastakhumār and Bībīnagār, was collected by professor Hafizullah Baghban in 1967, from a fifty-year-old farmer named Yar Muhammad.
 In this tale, an old kharkash ('thorn-seller', 'thorn-gatherer'), while gathering thorn bushes to sell, meets a black snake who asks for the man's youngest daughter's hand in marriage.
 He marries the maiden as a snake, but takes off his snake skin (his jild, a cover or disguise) and appears as a man in their bridal bed.
 The wife's two stepsisters, seeing the man and becoming jealous, convince her to ask about burning his jild skin.
 He questions his wife's interest in the matter, but answers her: it can be burned with garlic and onion skins.
 The stepsisters burn the jild, the man becomes a green pigeon and tells his wife she must wear down seven pairs of iron clothes, seven pairs of iron shoes and seven canes, all the way to the west, then she'll find him, and vanishes.

 She begins her wanderings, and passes by a caravan of camels, a flock of sheep, a herd of cows, and a herd of donkeys - all belonging to her husband Khastakhumar.
 She arrives at a spring and asks for a drink of water, but a woman (concubine) says she is in a hurry and refuses her plight.
 Bibinagar curses the water the other is carrying to become pus and blood, which she gives to her master.
 The third time, the servant returns to fetch water, gives it to Bibinagar, and returns to her master.
 When the concubine pours down the water on her master's hands, a ring drops out of the jug that the master recognizes as Bibinagar's.
 Khastakhumar takes her in as a servant in his mother's house.
-His mother tries to get rid of her, by setting her to go to her sister to ask for khamirturush (a sourdough ball used to prepare bread).
+His mother tries to get rid of her, by setting her to go to her sister to ask for khamīrturūsh (a sourdough ball used to prepare bread).